May - Responsibility #2

 Actions Speak Louder Than Words

 We’ve all heard the saying, “actions speak louder than words.”
 We can demand all kinds of behaviors and actions of our children, but the best lesson in responsibility usually comes from their observation of us as parents.
-Yes, we have the huge responsibility of being the ideal, near-perfect role model for what it means to be a responsible person.
+Yes, we have the huge responsibility of being the ideal role model for what it means to be a responsible person.
 Talk about an intimidating task!

 As we have seen with all virtues, responsibility cannot be a “when it’s convenient” kind of virtue.

-Next week – a challenge in responsibility for you!
+Next week – a challenge in responsibility!